tipsypastels/lapis/README.md

 Download this project from git using `git clone https://github.com/tipsypastels/lapis`.
 Then, move into the directory in your terminal using `cd lapis`.

+If this is the first time you're installing this project, run the following commands to install global dependencies.
+`yarn global add windows-build-tools`
+`yarn global add node-gyp`
+`yarn global add bcrypt`

 Next, run `yarn install`.
 This will download Koa.js and other packages.
 Once that's done, you're good - run `yarn start` to start lapis.
 This will start the server and tell you how to proceed.

 ## How to develop